Norwood Superintendent In Self-Quarantine After Potential Coronavirus Exposure

 Thomson said in the same statement, “I am feeling healthy and will be able to easily work from home next week and expect this to have minimal interference on school operations.
 The district has remained in close contact with our town health department officials and they assure me that there is no current cause for concern for students when it comes to attending school in Norwood.
 If there are any changes to that sentiment we will certainly let parents and the school community know as quickly as possible.”

 Town of Norwood General Manager Tony Mazzucco was at the same event and has been tested for COVID-19.
+Health officials said he is showing coronavirus symptoms.
 He is awaiting test results.

+“He began showing mild, cold-like symptoms today and as a result, public health officials would like him to be tested for COVID-19,” said Sigalle Reiss, the Norwood public health director.

 Both attended a private party on March 1 with someone who tested positive for coronavirus.
+Out of an abundance of caution, all 11 town officials will self-quarantine for the next two weeks and work from home.

+“I’m concerned but not.
+I’m not worried.
+I don’t want to catch it,” said 73-year-old George, of Norwood.
+He said he is fighting both cancer and pulmonary illness.
+“If I get sick I die.
+That’s the way I’ve got to look at it because it’s respiratory.”

+“It’s very scary trying to remain calm,” said Kathy Hale of Norwood.
+She said she’s been stocking up on essentials just in case.